-3. Creative Impact
+Creative Impact

-The Creative Impact fund provides support to individuals, organisations and community to deliver high quality, diverse and enterprising projects that strategically support the region's economic, social and cultural growth.
+Objective: To provide support to individuals, organisations and community to deliver high quality, diverse and enterprising projects that strategically support the region's economic, social and cultural growth.
 Creative Impact projects should be aligned with a regional initiative (event, festival etc.) to build upon existing audiences and achieve broad engagement and outcomes.